Tips and tools: Resources we’ve discovered recently (Mar 15, 2013)

 (Incidentally, if you know anyone who’d like to work for us, please let us know.)

 In the meantime, here are some more great bookmarks we’ve recently shared with each other (using Diigo)—along with the comments we wrote at the time.

 - Bessemer Venture Partners’ top 10 laws of ecommerce.
 Bessemer is a VC company that invests in ecommerce companies.
 This sophisticated document is invaluable for ecommerce businesses.

 - “Probably the best sales manual ever written”.
 One of David Ogilvy’s first jobs involved writing the sales manual for AGA’s sales team.
 Fifty years later, Fortune magazine called it “probably the best sales manual ever written.”
 It’s extremely hard to get a copy of it, but this transcript has just appeared online.

-- Samsung’s and Apple’s offer in pictures.
+- Samsung’s and Apple’s product lines in pictures.
 This article isn’t new, but I use it whenever I recommend to clients that they should focus their priorities more.

 - A useful web developer checklist.